Red Yeast Rice: Dosage & Side Effect

 Blood Pressure: The desire to lower “bad” cholesterol is widespread, particularly for those who suffer from high blood pressure, high cholesterol or are at an elevated risk for strokes or heart attacks.
 The monacolin K found in some strains of red yeast rice can help suppress high blood pressure, like many other therapeutic statins, as shown in this study published in Complementary Therapies in Medicine.
 However, when your blood pressure drops too far, it can also be dangerous, or even fatal!
 It is generally not recommended to use red yeast rice for longer than 12 weeks; in other words, pharmaceutical statins can be used on a permanent basis, but not when similar active ingredients come from this natural and somewhat unregulated source.
 [4]

 Liver Health: Due to the effects that red yeast rice and its active ingredients can have on the liver, namely reducing its function, those with liver disease or those at a high risk of the disease should avoid this natural remedy.
 If you regularly consume more than two alcoholic beverages per day, you should also use this supplement with caution.
-Similarly, anyone with kidney disease, cancer or thyroid issues should not use red yeast rice, as it could exacerbate those conditions.
+Similarly, anyone with kidney disease or thyroid issues should not use red yeast rice, as it could exacerbate those conditions.
 [5]

 Pregnancy: Pregnant women should not use this supplement, nor should those people who are taking blood thinners or medication intended to control blood pressure.
 While these medications can work in conjunction with the monacolin, which inhibits a certain enzyme needed to make cholesterol, it can also speed up the potential damage being done to the liver.
 [6]